 School Communication App

-Little Bloxwich Primary School uses the School Gateway – a parent engagement app that will allow you to pay for Breakfast Club and Wrap Around and school uniform at the present moment.
-Moving forward this will also include all school trips, and clubs.
+Little Bloxwich Primary School uses the School Gateway – a parent engagement app that will allow you to pay for Breakfast Club and Wrap Around, school uniform, sports clubs and educational trip contributions.

 All school related communication, newsletters, club bookings will go through School Gateway.
 To stay up to date with what’s going on at school make sure you download the app for free.
 Just search School Gateway in your App store and download.